ACE-IoT-Solutions/VisualBacnetCapture/README.md

 # Installation

-Installing this agent works the same as install any other agent on the VOLTTRON platform.
+Installing this agent uses the standard process for installing agents on the VOLTTRON platform.
+You can review detailed instructions in the [official docs](https://volttron.readthedocs.io/en/main/introduction/platform-install.html#installing-and-running-agents)

 It is recommended to use the install-agent.py script in the VOLTTRON installation scripts directory.
 While in the activated VOLTTRON virtual environment, run the following command: